 When wood is burned it emits particulate matter (PM), which are tiny particles of solids or liquids in the air.
 Some we can see, like smoke and soot, and others are microscopic, but they're all small enough that we breathe them in.
 This can cause health problems if inhaled in large amounts, so it’s important that we reduce them as much as possible.

-How much PM is emitted depends on two things – the wood you burn and the efficiency of your stove.
+How much PM is emitted when you burn wood depends on two things – the wood you burn and the efficiency of your stove.

 A properly fitted Ecodesign Ready stove can halve the PM emissions compared to an inefficient, older stove.
-In some Smoke Control areas, burning wood has already been banned in anything other than DEFRA approved stoves, and from January 2022 all new stove installations will have to be Ecodesign Ready.
+In some Smoke Control areas, burning wood has already been banned in anything other than DEFRA approved stoves, and since January 2022 all new stove installations have to be Ecodesign Ready.

 Likewise, the wood you burn is really important.
 It goes without saying, but burning anything that has been treated (like old furniture or fence panels) is a massive no-no. Not only do they burn badly, but they can emit toxic pollutants into your home and the environment.
 Just don’t do it.

-At Love Logs, we talk about moisture content a lot.
+At Love Logs, we talk about the moisture content of your firewood a lot.
 Low moisture content means your logs burn longer and hotter and emit less smoke, so they give you a better experience as a customer.
 However, they’re also much better when it comes to air quality.

 Kiln-dried wood typically emits around half of the PM when compared to wet wood, which is why it’s so important to make sure you only burn wood with a moisture content below 20%.